 Mr. Heater Indoor-Safe Portable Radiant Heater

-This heater is another from Mr. Heater, and it’s one of the most popular camping heaters on Amazon.
-It’s one of the most powerful heaters you’ll find in the same size, and the automatic shutoff feature means it’s not a fire hazard if you’re using it in an enclosed space.
+This heater is one of the most powerful heaters you’ll find in the same size, and the automatic shutoff feature means it’s not a fire hazard if you’re using it in an enclosed space.

 The heater will only keep a small area warm, but that’s all you need for a tailgate.
 You’ll need to stay close to the heater, but it will provide an oasis on a cold winter day.
 You can also use it to heat other places in your home during the offseason.
 If your power ever goes out for an extended period, this little guy will be your best friend.